lsst-sqre/sqr-001/README.rst

 There were a number of challenges to overcome.

-- As early GitLFS adopters, we encountered non-trivial bugs.
+- As early Git LFS adopters, we encountered non-trivial bugs.
 Developer response was excellent, but we did have to delay deployment waiting for a fixed client for a better user experience.